dhellmann/pymotw/PyMOTW/pkgutil/index.rst

     demopkg1.shared: /Users/dhellmann/Documents/PyMOTW/in_progress/pkgutil/demopkg1/shared.pyc
     demopkg1.not_shared: /Users/dhellmann/Documents/PyMOTW/in_progress/pkgutil/os_two/demopkg1/not_shared.pyc

-Of course, PKG files can appear anywhere in the normal search path, so a single PKG file in the current working directory could also be used to include a development tree.
+PKG files can appear anywhere in the normal search path, so a single PKG file in the current working directory could also be used to include a development tree.

 Nested Packages
 ===============